 Things CAN Turn Around

 The problems surrounding the sex industry in Germany run deep.
-These are serious legal, cultural, and spiritual problems that will take a monumental amount of prayer and action to turn around.
+These are serious legal and cultural problems that will take monumental action to turn around.
 But nothing is impossible!

 In fact, not long ago we received word about a young man in Germany who decided to stop purchasing sex after watching our documentary Nefarious at his school!

 Not to mention the fact that France, a European country with a long history of legalized prostitution, recently adopted the Nordic model—making the purchase of sex illegal.